Your questions answered

-We will provide a comprehensive Construction Logistics Plan (CLP) which will address all transport and highway issues associated with the construction of this development.
-These documents will be submitted to the London Borough of Barnet as part of the planning application and will need to be fully approved prior to the commencement of the works.
+We have provided a comprehensive Construction Logistics Plan (CLP) which addresses all transport and highway issues associated with the construction of this development.
+These documents have been submitted to the London Borough of Barnet as part of the planning application and will need to be fully approved prior to the commencement of the works.

 Noisy construction will be minimised and only take place during hours agreed with the Council.

-We will also be preparing a Construction Management Plan (CMP) and Construction Traffic Management Plan (CTMP), which proposes the logistics of construction, safety and the prevention of nuisance.
+We have also prepared a Construction Management Plan (CMP) and Construction Traffic Management Plan (CTMP), which proposes the logistics of construction, safety and the prevention of nuisance.

 - How do you plan to engage with the local business community and residents about the proposals ahead of submitting a planning application?

-The consultation has been publicised widely amongst residents, community groups and elected politicians to ensure people have the opportunity to have their say on our proposals.
+The consultation has been publicised widely amongst residents, community groups and elected politicians to ensure people have the opportunity to have their say on our proposals and since April.

 - What engagement have you had so far with officers at LBB?

-We are having ongoing discussions with planning officers at LBB, the GLA and TfL and further meetings have been arranged.
+We have held ongoing discussions with planning officers at LBB, the GLA and TfL throughout the process.

 - Why are you consulting during the current Covid-19 pandemic?